Dynamic Ingest Routing

 Overview

-This feature is useful in clusters with multiple resource pools for the HTTP Stream API service.
+This feature is implemented in the cluster's reverse proxy which lies in front of the ingestion system.
+It's useful in clusters with multiple resource pools for the HTTP Stream API service.

 Dynamic routing with headers